-While 4K might currently be the hot thing in TVs, HDR is quickly on the rise, and for good reason.
-Whereas 4K is simply higher resolution, HDR makes for darker blacks, brighter whites, and deeper color, meaning you don’t need to be eagle-eyed to notice the difference.
+While 4K might currently be the hot thing in TVs, HDR is quickly on the rise and for good reason.
+Whereas 4K has simply higher resolution, HDR makes for darker blacks, brighter whites, and deeper color, meaning you don’t need to be eagle-eyed to notice the difference.
 “Simply put,” the YouTube blog post announcing the new feature reads, “

 At least for now, YouTube HDR videos use HDR10 and Hybrid Log Gamma.
 The latter isn’t currently well supported, but HDR10 is an open standard supported by many companies, so most manufacturers are looking to support this format.
 If your TV only supports Dolby Vision — the other major

 If you want to know more, take a look at our guide to all things HDR, which runs down the differences between HDR and standard dynamic range, the different competing standards, and more.

 Article originally published in November 2016.
 Updated on 12-20-2016 by Kris Wouk: Added information on Samsung’s 2016 TVs adding YouTube HDR support.